thoughtbot/factory_bot/README.md

 Documentation
 -------------

-You should find the documentation for your version of factory_bot on [Rubygems](https://rubygems.org/gems/factory_bot).

-See [GETTING_STARTED] for information on defining and using factories.
+See our extensive reference, guides, and cookbook in [the factory_bot book][].

+For information on integrations with third party libraries, such as RSpec or Rails, see [the factory_bot wiki][].

  We also have [a detailed introductory video][], available for free on Upcase.

 [a detailed introductory video]: https://upcase.com/videos/factory-bot?utm_source=github&utm_medium=open-source&utm_campaign=factory-girl
+[the factory_bot book]: https://thoughtbot.github.io/factory_bot
+[the factory_bot wiki]: https://github.com/thoughtbot/factory_bot/wiki

 Install
 --------